 One of my favorite things about this folk method, is that it is easy to incorporate my “little helpers” in my medicine making.
 Sweet Toddler finds it thrilling to scoop and pour the herbs.
 She also shakes the (lidded) jar to incorporate at the end.
 Seeing her little face light up is what I sometimes think back on as I’m brewing a cuppa.
 That’s therapy in and of itself 🙂

 **The only time the method is not appropriate is when using potent and potentially dangerous herbs in which low-dose medicines are made.
 Medicines you would consume in drops, for example.
-This is generally the realm of the very advanced herbalist, so you needn’t worry.
+This is generally the realm of the very advanced herbalist, so you likely needn’t worry.

 My calming herbal tea recipe includes: Chamomile, nettle, elderflower, marshmallow root, oatstraw, alfalfa, cornflower (Batchelor’s button, Blue Bonnet) and lavender.
 Each herb serves a purpose, if not multiple, and when blending teas I like to utilize multi-faceted herbs that compliment one another.
 For instance, alfalfa, nettle and oatstraw are nutritive herbs.
 “Food Herbs” that are nourishing for the body and mind and help support relaxation.
 Chamomile being the boss of the soothing category here.
 Cornflower and lavender are used for aesthetics and aroma, along with their individual healing properties.
 Elderflower is delightful in tea, but is also great for immune support.
 And then there’s marshmallow root, a super herb, soothing digestion, skin, hair, inflammatory ailments.
 All combined, these herbs make a wonderfully calming, centering and nourishing tea blend that I am thoroughly enjoying.